Employee Scheduling for Manufacturing:

 Coleman Consulting Group

 Organizations can put themselves in the driver’s seat when solving the enduring human capital problem of managing and scheduling their workforce.
-Fueled by employee scheduling technology, operations leaders can effectively scale operations while keeping an eye on bottom-line profits and employees’ well-being.
+With tailored employee scheduling software for manufacturing, operations leaders can effectively scale operations while keeping an eye on bottom-line profits and employees’ well-being.

 Customers reported 30 percent faster schedule creation and 28 percent less time wrangling schedules throughout the scheduling lifecycle.